 \subsubsection{MODIS}

 The Moderate Resolution Imaging Spectroradiometer (MODIS) is carried by NASA's Terra and Aqua satellite platforms in a near sun-synchronous polar orbit at 705 km altitude.
-Due to orbit control, ECT is constant at 10:30 LST for Terra, and 13:30 LST for Aqua.
+Due to orbit control, ECT is a constant 10:30 LST for Terra, and 13:30 LST for Aqua.
 The Aqua satellite is a member of the ``A-Train'' constellation, which also includes the CALIPSO and CloudSat satellites.
 MODIS is a cross-track scanner with a 2330 km swath width, producing a complete near-global coverage in less than two days \citep{Xiong09}.

 CC4CL is applied to Collection 6 MOD021km (Terra) and MYD021km (Aqua) L1b input data \citep{MODIS_L1B}.
-For the AVHRR-heritage dataset produced here, the NASA Goddard space flight centre performed the spectral subsetting of the 36 MODIS channels available (see \autoref{tab:channels} for the channels extracted), and data were directly shipped to ECMWF for archiving.
+For the AVHRR-heritage dataset produced here, the NASA Goddard space flight centre performed a spectral subsetting of the 36 MODIS channels available (see \autoref{tab:channels} for the channels extracted), and data were directly shipped to ECMWF for archiving.
 The files are stored in HDF-EOS format at 1km spatial resolution, with the 250 m and 500 m channels having been aggregated to 1 km resolution.
 MODIS L1b data are organized in granules, each of which contains \texttildelow 5 minutes of MODIS data or \texttildelow 203 scan lines.
 Geolocation information is provided in separate files for Terra (MOD03) and Aqua (MYD03), containing geodetic latitude and longitude and solar/satellite zenith and azimuth angles.
 L1b data are corrected for all known instrumental effects through on-board calibrator data, and are organized into a viewing swath matching the geolocation file structure \citep{MODIS_PUG}.
 With CC4CL, we processed data from 02/2000 (Terra) or 08/2002 (Aqua) to 12/2014.

 \subsubsection{ATSR-2 and AATSR}

 The second and third generation Along Track Scanning Radiometers (ATSR-2 and Advanced ATSR, \citet{Merchant12}) were launched on ESA's polar orbiting satellites ERS-2 and ENVISAT in 04/1995 and 03/2002, respectively.
 Both platforms were put into a sun-synchronous orbit at \texttildelow 780 km altitude, with ECT $=$ 10:30 LST for ERS-2 and ECT $=$ 10:00 for ENVISAT.
 Both ATSRs are identical in their overall configuration except for data transfer bandwidth (\autoref{tab:channels}).
-ATSR is designed to be self calibrating, with two on-board black-body targets for calibration of the thermal channels, and a sun-illuminated opal visible calibration target for the visible/near-infrared channels.
-ATSR uses a dual view system: a nadir view, and a forward view scanning the surface at an angle of 55\textdegree.
+ATSR is designed to be self-calibrating, with two on-board black-body targets for the thermal channels and a sun-illuminated opal target for the visible/near-infrared channels.
+ATSR uses a dual-view system: a nadir view, and a forward view scanning the surface at an angle of 55\textdegree.
 The continuous scanning pattern produces a nadir resolution of approximately 1 km $\times$ 1 km with a swath width of 512 pixels or \texttildelow 500 km, providing global coverage every six days.

 We used no forward view data for cloud retrievals, as the 3-dimensional cloud structure produces parallax effects which are not accounted for within the current forward model.
 With CC4CL, we processed ATSR data from (operational?) launch date until 05/2003 (ERS-2) and 04/2012 (ENVISAT).